NineDayCC/HeadTracker_ESP32/docs/en/get-started.md

 (preparation)=
 ## 1. Preparation

-To use the head tracker supported by this project, you need to prepare the following items:
+To use the head tracker supported by this project, you need the following items:

 - **Head Tracker Transmitter**
 - **Head Tracker Receiver**
-- **3.5 mm Headphone Cable/Trainer Cable**
+- **3.5 mm Audio Cable/Trainer Cable**

 :::{seealso}
 For specific requirements, please refer to [Hardware Requirements](getting-started/hardware-required.md)
 :::

 ::::{note}
-In addition to the items related to the head tracker in this project, you generally need some other accessories to achieve full head tracking functionality.
-This may vary depending on your equipment.
-Here are some references:
+In addition to the items related to the head tracker in this project, you may generally need some other accessories to achieve full head tracking functionality.
+The exact requirements vary depending on your equipment.
+The following is for reference only:

-:::{admonition} Other Accessories Reference
+:::{admonition} Additional Accessories Reference
 :class: tip dropdown
-- **Video Goggles** (e.g., DJI Goggles 2, DJI FPV Goggles V2, etc.)
+- **FPV Goggles** (e.g., DJI Goggles 2, DJI FPV Goggles N3, etc.)
-- **Camera + Video Transmission** (e.g., DJI O3, DJI O4 Air Unit)
+- **Camera + Video Transmission System** (e.g., DJI O3, DJI O4 Air Unit)
-- **Gimbal** (e.g., Servo Gimbal for mounting the camera)
+- **Gimbal** (e.g., servo gimbal for mounting the camera)
-- **Remote Controller** (needs to support PPM trainer signal input)
+- **Remote Controller** (must support PPM trainer signal input)
-- **Aircraft** (model aircraft for mounting the gimbal, usually a fixed-wing)
+- **Aircraft** (a model aircraft, typically a fixed-wing, for mounting the gimbal)
 :::

 ::::